rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 * Detection thresholds for most weather sensor devices to drive automations
 * Customize units, sensor override names, and whether to show or hide a device

 > :warning: **This plugin uses a few custom characteristics on HomeKit services which are not visible on the HomeKit app.
-For full functionality, third-party apps such as [Controller for HomeKit](https://controllerforhomekit.com/) or [Home+](https://apps.apple.com/us/app/home-6/id995994352) are recommended.**
+For full functionality, third-party apps such as [Controller for HomeKit](https://controllerforhomekit.com/) or [Home+](https://apps.apple.com/us/app/home-6/id995994352) are recommended, but not required.**

 ## Requirements
 * GW2000 Gateway, GW1100 Gateway, GW1000 Gateway, or HP2551 Weather Display Console